Get

 Not only are nectarines rich in vitamin C, but also niacin, copper, potassium, magnesium, and fiber.
 They also contain phytochemicals that have both anti-inflammatory and antioxidant properties.

-Dogs can most certainly benefit from the nutrients that nectarines have to offer, but it’s important to note that they should already be getting all of their nutritional requirements from their daily diet.
+Dogs can eat nectarines and most certainly benefit from the nutrients they have to offer, but it’s important to note that they should already be getting all of their nutritional requirements from their daily diet.
 There should be no reason to supplement your dog’s normal food regimen with any additional foods unless otherwise advised by your veterinarian.

 What Are the Drawbacks of Nectarines?